riderius/Image-Viewer/README.md

 > python main.py `<path to image>`

-The `<path to image>`, which is written in the line above, you must replace with the path of the image you want to open.
+You must replace the `<path to image>`, which is written in the line above, with the path of the image you want to open.

 ## Modules Used